Chew/TARDIS-Docs/docs/farming.md

 To eject an entity, use the `/tardis eject` command, then click the mob/villager/companion you want to eject.
 They will be teleported outside the TARDIS, what you do with them then is up to you.

 Horses must still be ridden over the wood pressure plate.
+You can also use a pressure plate to eject any rideable mob inside the TARDIS (Camels / Llamas / Striders).

+Nautili must be ridden and then the NAUTILUS room eject button used.

 :::note